git-lfs/lfs-test-server/README.md

 	LFS_CERT        # Certificate file for tls
 	LFS_KEY         # tls key
-	LFS_SCHEME      # set to 'https' to override default http
+	LFS_SCHEME      # set to 'https' to override default http LFS_USETUS      # set to 'true' to enable tusd (tus.io) resumable upload server; tusd must be on PATH, installed separately
+    LFS_TUSHOST     # The host used to start the tusd upload server, default "localhost:1080"

 If the `LFS_ADMINUSER` and `LFS_ADMINPASS` variables are set, a rudimentary admin interface can be accessed via